Over its lifetime CIVA has incubated a myriad of different programmes. A selection of these is presented below:

 SpeakersBank: encouraging public speaking

-CIVA has been supporting SpeakersBank develop resources to assist young people improve their skills and get practice in public speaking.
+CIVA supported SpeakersBank develop resources to assist young people improve their skills and get practice in public speaking, and helped run an annual speaking competiton on fiancial literacy sponsored by CitiBank, and published a manual, “Untie Your Tongue, and Get Life Licked”.

 Enterprise in a Box